 “Helping Refuge for Wildlife with this important rescue and release work is the least PachaMama can do.
 PachaMama will keep supporting as much as possible and hope that more people will recognize what dedication and crucial work they do so that we can better protect, understand and keep enjoying the natural world around us.”
 Chandani Bakeeff, PachaMama

-Having already had very limited human contact during the pre-release stage of their rehabilitation process, once in the release enclosure the monkeys were provided with food twice a day, but had no other human interaction or noises.
-Refuge Veterinarian Francisco Sánchez Murillo visited each morning to monitor the monkeys and make sure were fit and healthy, were showing appropriate foraging skills, were eating the foods they would find in the wild, that they were also displaying appropriate behaviour towards each other and had adapted well to every aspect of their new environment.
+Having already had very limited human contact during the pre-release stage of their rehabilitation process, once in the release enclosure the monkeys were provided with food twice a day but had no other human interaction or noises.
+Refuge Veterinarian Francisco Sánchez Murillo visited each morning to monitor the monkeys and make sure they’re fit and healthy, showing appropriate foraging skills, eating the foods they would find in the wild, that they were also displaying appropriate behavior towards each other and had adapted well to every aspect of their new environment.

 “We are very excited to finally release these howler monkeys back to the forest after years of intensive care provided by all the staff of the refuge at the different stages.
 Together as a team our veterinary crew, animal keepers, admin personnel and volunteers have successfully completed the final stage of the rehabilitation of these individuals and we cannot be more excited for them.
 We have completed our goal after a tremendous effort from everyone.
 To be able to see these monkeys free is the best reward we can have.” – Dr. Francisco Sánchez Murillo, Veterinarian, Refuge for Wildlife